Use arrows to browse images, or click photo for full screen slide show.

 The idea for Nikka Yuko began with a small group of people: Reverend Yutetsu Kawamura, a Canadian Buddhist priest, his wife Yoneko, and Cleo Mowers, publisher of the Lethbridge Herald.
 Their vision was to create a Japanese-style garden that reflected the magnificent mountain and prairie scenery of southern Alberta.
 In Japanese garden design philosophy, nature is interpreted through abstract and artistic symbolism, which results in a very intriguing landscape.
 When Kurt Steiner, the manager of the city tourism organization, heard the idea, he immediately promoted it, and the surrounding community came together to champion a unique event in a small Canadian city.

+From the beginning, it was agreed that the garden must be authentic and of the highest quality, therefore, respected Japanese garden designer and landscape architect Kubo Tadashi, of Osaka Prefecture University was commissioned to design it.
+A Japanese garden not only reflects the local natural landscape, but also the culture.
+Kubo embarked on an intensive study of the land, its people and their way of life, determining how the garden would be used, before submitting the master plan.
+His colleague, Masami Sugimoto, also of Osaka Prefecture University, oversaw the construction, evaluating and adjusting each detail on site until every aspect of the garden was harmoniously balanced.
 As a result, Nikka Yuko expresses the merging of Japanese and Canadian culture in a garden rich in symbolism.
 It captures the signature of the southern Alberta landscape while simultaneously integrating traditional Japanese philosophy and symbols.
 Each element of the garden has been carefully chosen and maintained to bind the entire garden together in perfect harmony.
 Water is important, refreshing the spirit with a tumbling waterfall, gurgling stream, and reflective pond.
 Plantings of forest and meadow layer the garden in soothing hues of green.
 Meticulously pruned trees and shrubs shape the serene setting, and in season, become focal points and symbols on their own.
 A brief appearance of spring flowers or autumn colour signifies the fleeting experience of life.